Investing in Marijuana for Beginners

 Q: What are the benefits of investing in cannabis?

 A: There are many facets to the cannabis industry: medical, recreational, retail, agriculture, extraction, and more.
 Several firms have diversified into the biotech sphere to launch studies and research the application of cannabis in various treatments.
 Canadian cannabis companies are innovating with a range of new products, many of which are taking off in popularity.
-CBD gummy candy, CBD beverages, CBD personal lubricant, and more.
-Derivative products are 60% of the market in legal US markets, and likely to expand at a faster rate.
+The billion dollar industry includes CBD gummy candy, CBD beverages, CBD personal lubricant, and more.
+Derivative products are 60% of the cannabis market in legal US markets, and likely to expand at a faster rate.

 Q: What are the risks of investing in cannabis services/companies?